construction calculator

 Deep dive

-This roofing shingles calculator converts roof dimensions, pitch factor, and waste into squares and bundle counts.
-Enter length, width, pitch multiplier, and waste to size asphalt shingle orders.
+This roofing shingles calculator converts roof dimensions, pitch multiplier, and waste allowance into roofing squares and bundle counts for asphalt shingles.

 FAQs